krandslam/ML_based_big_data_analysis/day1/README.md

 gender_submission.csv has a result that females survive and males do not survive.
 It was calculated in excel formula at test.csv, =IF(D2="female",1,0)
-This calculated can be copied and pasted to submission file to submit.
+This result was copied and pasted to submission file to submit.
 Submitted result on kaggle follows below.

 kaggle submission result (gender)